Pets & Fireworks

-Here at Ghengis Fireworks we do our best to address all questions and concerns our customers and the general public have, the issue of Pet Safety is especially important to us as we are pet owners ourselves, with this in mind we have created the following article Getting your pets ready for fireworks night. to help address issues of keeping your pets safe during fireworks night.
+Here at Ghengis Fireworks, we do our best to address all questions and concerns our customers, and the general public have, the issue of Pet Safety is especially important to us as we are pet owners ourselves, with this in mind we have created the following article Getting your pets ready for fireworks night.
+To help address issues of keeping your pets safe during fireworks night.

-Additionally this question has been addressed by vets and other qualified and experienced people and extensive help, advice and treatment is available.
+Additionally, this question has been addressed by vets and other qualified and experienced people, and extensive help, advice and treatment is available.

 ‘Remember, remember the 5th of November’ … but please don’t forget your pets.
-This is the message of The Blue Cross, an animal welfare charity which publishes the Blue Cross Code.
+This is the message of The Blue Cross, an animal welfare charity that publishes the Blue Cross Code.
 Available online and in print form, this gives specific advice for dogs, cats and horses, as well as general guidance for other animals.

 Phone: 01993 822651